-In the lower portion of the sheeted dikes, from 1348.3 to 1406.6 mbsf (Units 1256D-78 through 80b), the rocks are highly to completely altered and are locally recrystal-lized to granoblastic textures, leading to their designation as the granoblastic dikes.
+In the lower portion of the sheeted dikes, from 1348.3 to 1406.6 mbsf (Units 1256D-78 through 80b), the rocks are highly to completely altered and are locally recrystallized to granoblastic textures, leading to their designation as the granoblastic dikes.
 These rocks contain irregularly distributed local granoblastic patches, where the rock is completely recrystallized to secondary plagioclase and equant secondary clinopyroxene, magnetite, ilmenite, and rare orthopyroxene.
 The mineralogy and textures indicate recrystallization at high temperatures.

-Plutonic Section
+Plutonic section

 The first gabbroic rocks were encountered at 1406.6 mbsf (Unit 1256D-81), where plutonic rocks intruded the overlying sheeted dikes.
 The plutonic section extends from 1406.6 mbsf to the bottom of the hole at 1507.1 mbsf (Units 1256D-81 through 95).
-This section consists of a 52.3 m thick Upper Gabbro unit (1406.6-1458.9 mbsf; Units 1256D-81 through 89b) and a 24 m thick Gabbro 2 unit (1483.1-1507.1 mbsf; Units 1256D-91 through 95) that are intrusive into metamorphosed basaltic dikes.
+This section consists of a 52.3 m thick Gabbro 1 unit (1406.6-1458.9 mbsf; Units 1256D-81 through 89b) and a 24 m thick Gabbro 2 unit (1483.1-1507.1 mbsf; Units 1256D-91 through 95) that are intrusive into metamorphosed basaltic dikes.
 The gabbroic rocks are fine to coarse grained (mostly medium grained) and range from gabbro to disseminated oxide gabbro, oxide gabbro, orthopyroxene-bearing gabbro, gabbronorite, trondjhemite, and quartz-rich oxide diorite (or FeTi diorite).
 The rocks are highly altered to amphibole, chlorite, plagioclase, titanite, and minor laumontite and epidote, with chlorite and epidote more abundant in the Gabbro 2 unit.
 Stoped basalt fragments are common in Gabbro 2.

-The two gabbro units are separated by a 24.2 m thick dike screen (Unit 1256D-90a), consisting of fine-grained, highly to completely altered cryptocrystalline basalt dikes.
+The two gabbro units are separated by a 24.2 m thick dike screen (Unit 1256D-90a), consisting of finegrained, highly to completely altered cryptocrystalline basalt dikes.
 These rocks commonly display granoblastic textures like those in the basal sheeted dikes.
 At the base of the drilled section is a 12.1 m thick gabbronorite unit of uncertain origin (Unit 1256D-94 through 95).
 This may be a metabasalt derived from younger sheeted dikes or a fine-grained intrusive gabbronorite.
-This lowermost section of the hole also contains a late basalt dike (Unit 1256D-95; 1502.6 mbsf), which does not exhibit granoblastic texture or other evidence of high-temperature metamorphism associated with gabbro intrusion.
+This lowermost section of the hole also contains a late basalt dike (Unit 1256D-95; 1502.6 mbsf) that does not exhibit granoblastic texture or other evidence of high-temperature metamorphism associated with gabbro intrusion.

-Igneous Petrology
+Igneous petrology

-Basement rocks recovered during Expeditions 309 and 312 in Hole 1256D from 752 to 1507.1 mbsf were divided into 69 igneous units (Units 1256D-27 through 95), labeled continuously from the last rocks recovered during Leg 206 (Table T2; Fig. F15) (Wilson, Teagle, Acton, et al., 2003).
-The basement cored during Expeditions 309 and 312 has been divided into four crustal sections: the sheet and massive flows, which continue from Leg 206, a lithologic transition zone, the sheeted dikes, and the plutonic section (Fig. F14).
+Basement rocks recovered during Expedition 309/ 312 in Hole 1256D from 752 to 1507.1 mbsf were divided into 69 igneous units (1256D-27 through 95), labeled continuously from the last rocks recovered during Leg 206 (Table T4; Fig. F16) (Wilson, Teagle, Acton, et al., 2003).

-Sheet and Massive Flows
+Sheet and massive flows